UBC-NLP/COLX_565_sentiment_instructors/README.md

 Please see the general [MDS policies](https://ubc-mds.github.io/policies/).

-**Acknowledgements:** Many of the readings are from a previous course by Dr. Garret Nicolai.
+**Acknowledgements:** Many of the readings are from a previous course by Dr. Garrett Nicolai.